Short Films

 From Imagination to Motion

-Philip Straub creates cinematic short films that begin where his paintings do—on the traditional or digital canvas.
+Philip Straub creates cinematic short films that begin where his drawings and paintings do—on the traditional or digital canvas.

 His growing body of work, including the Living Portrait Series and narrative shorts like Peel, explores memory, identity, myth, and emotional landscapes through a signature visual style rooted in fine art.
 The result is a form of cinematic expression where paintings become films, and inner worlds become visible.